Applied AI Is Not a Web Service: Why AI Projects Fail After Deployment

 The web service mental model

-You build it, deploy it, monitor response codes and latency, and move on.
+You build it, deploy it, monitor response codes and response time, and move on.
+SLA is uptime and latency.
+Done.

 1. State is everywhere